alipiry/jobbox-cli/jobbox-cli/README.md

   help: Help about any command
   job: Create or edit job
   jobs: Show open jobs
-  setupL Setup DB for your jobboard
+  setup: Setup DB for your jobboard

 Flags:
   -h, --help: help for jobbox-cli